 October 6, 1931: Frances (Judy) and Frank (her father) Gumm performed at the Order of the Eastern Star Lodge in Bakersfield, California.
 It’s reported that Frances sang “Sweet And Lovely” before a crowd of 1,000 people.

-October 6, 1938: Judy, along with Ray Bolger, Buddy Ebsen, and Bert Lahr, pre-recorded “The Jitterbug” for The Wizard of Oz.
+October 6, 1938: Judy, Ray Bolger, Buddy Ebsen, and Bert Lahr, pre-recorded “The Jitterbug” for The Wizard of Oz.
 Also recorded on this date were some instrumental inserts for “If I Only Had A Brain” which were part of the original dance music intended for the ultimately deleted extended dance section of the number.

 After Ebsen left the film in late October and Jack Haley came in to replace him, MGM had Haley record only the introduction lines of the Tin Man.
 The rest of the original recording with Ebsen’s voice as part of the group vocals remained in place.
 The number wasn’t filmed until January 1939.
-It was cut from the final edit of the film.
+It was cut from the final edit of the film prior to release.
 Only Harold Arlen’s home movies of a dress rehearsal remain, the original footage has never been found.

 Listen to the surviving prerecordings here: